eliseomartelli/eliseomartelli.it/data/blog/2025-10-09-apple-how-is-this-legible.md

 ---
-title: Apple, how is this legible?
+title: "Apple, how is this legible?"
 date: "2025-10-09 09:39:00"
-excerpt: ""
+excerpt: "Today I was using Apple Podcasts on my iPhone, and I noticed something that made me do a double take.
+The text in the player, in the section where you ca..."
 tags:
   - Apple
   - Short
 ---

 Today I was using Apple Podcasts on my iPhone, and I noticed something that made me do a double take.
 The text in the player, in the section where you ca